michaelbZA/my-website/content/posts/python-series/09-python-foundations-automation.md

 - CLI tools with `argparse` help you build flexible, reusable scripts
 - Package entry points let you install your tools system-wide
-- File operations with `os` and `shutil` organize your financial documents
+- File operations with `os` and `shutil` organise your financial documents
 - PyAutoGUI can automate interactions with desktop financial applications

 As you build your automation toolkit, start small with scripts that solve specific pain points in your workflow.
 Over time, you'll develop a collection of tools that dramatically increase your productivity.